(ISC)2's CISSP is perhaps the most highly regarded certification in the information security space, and as such,

-- Lesson 1: Security
+- Lesson 1: Security management practices

 Security management embodies the administrative and procedural activities designed to secure corporate assets and information companywide.
 Learn how security management facilitates the enterprise security vision by formalizing the infrastructure, defining the activities, and applying the tools and techniques necessary to control, monitor and coordinate security efforts across an organization.